penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-sessionsettings.md

 ## avoidAssingLastHourAndFirstNextDay

-Penalize that the last hour ande the first one of the following day coincide.
+It penalises if the last hour and the first hour of the following day match.

 `avoidAssingLastHourAndFirstNextDay`